marksxiety/overtime-tracker-dev/README.md

 # 🕒 TimeTrack Pro

 TimeTrack Pro is a modern overtime tracker system that helps organizations track, analyze, and manage employee overtime hours.

 It provides a digital filing workflow for employees and approvers, plus analytics and reporting on overtime usage and reasons.

+Now enhanced with **AI integration** for:

+- **Report Analysis:** Automatically summarizes overtime trends, identifies recurring issues, and highlights insights from weekly or monthly data.
+- **Reason Enhancer:** Refines and standardizes employee-submitted overtime reasons for clarity, tone, and completeness — ensuring more consistent reporting quality.

 ## 📘 Overview